Contact the Dean of StudentsOffice Hours:

 Graduate Assistant Case Manager, Student Outreach and Support

-Tristan McKenzie is a graduate student in the Clinical Mental Health Counseling Program and received her Bachelor's from The University of Memphis in Psychology.
-Currently, she serves as the Graduate Assistant Case Manager in the Office of Student Outreach and Support.
+Tristan McKenzie is a doctoral student in the Counseling Education and Supervision program.
+She earned her M.S. in Clinical Mental Health Counseling and B.A. in Psychology, both from the University of Memphis (Go Tigers!).
+She has experience working in the mental health field working with diverse populations.
+Currently, she serves as the Graduate Assistant Case Manager in the Office of the Dean of Students' Student Outreach and Support Services.
 She strives to support students by helping them navigate any issues they may have and connect them to resources.
-Tristan is willing to talk to students on a variety of subjects, from academic to mental health concerns and even what good movies are out and the awesomeness of dogs.
+Tristan is here to talk with students about a variety of subjects, from academic difficulty to mental health concerns.

 Director, Student Leadership and Involvement